 No Man's Sky, developed by Hello Games (makers of Joe Danger), was first announced during Spike's VGX awards show on December 7, 2013.

-It will "console debut" on PlayStation 4.
+It has its "console debut" on PlayStation 4.
 A PC version will be released later.

 It features procedurally generated environments, including planets (with flora & fauna), star systems and galaxies, for the player to explore.
 Also, like Frontier and Evochron Mercenary, the game features a seamless transition between the surface of a planet and space.

 It has been in development since 2012, under codename Skyscraper.
 Heavy inspiration is drawn from Golden Age Science Fiction authors such as Isaac Asimov, Robert A. Heinlein and Frederik Pohl, as well as the art of illustrator Chris Foss.

-No release window is confirmed, beyond what Sean Murray of Hello Games described as, "Soonish".
+No release date is confirmed but Sean Murray of Hello Games said "2015".

 No Man's Sky developer Hello Games has remained vague in regards to the gameplay loop, but deny that it is primarily an ambient experience like Proteus or Dear Esther.
 Players are free to explore a procedurally generated universe in first-person and via their own spacecraft.
 There is no overt goal or objective by intent.

 The Atlas, the translucent diamond with the red bubble on the logo treatment, is the only current indication towards any in-game fiction or overarching objective.

-Players share a proceduraly generated universe.
+Players share a procedurally generated universe.
 All content is generated under one seed, which keeps locations and content generated consistent for all players.

 New players are placed on a previously undiscovered planet on the rim of the galaxy.
 Hello Games expect many players will attempt a journey to the center of the galaxy.
 Game difficulty will ramp up as players progress towards the core.
 Players will find themselves challenged by both a malevolent robotic force as well as world generation that becomes increasingly more warped, hostile and abstract towards the galactic core.